E-junkie Shopping Cart and Digital Delivery

 What can neither give nor take?

-If we perceive others, God, or even life general to be sparse goodness and blessings, we will develop a generosity gap.
+If we perceive others, God, or even life in general to be sparse in goodness and blessings, we will develop a generosity gap.
 Something besides giving fills that gap, so we give less.
 The desire to give wanes too.
-Eventually, we will live thoroughly according to our purview –which is a plexus of Generosity, and a closed system.
+Eventually, we will live thoroughly according to our purview –which is a close-fisted plexus of Generosity, and a closed system.

-Fear and are the guiding elements in a close-fisted worldview.
+Fear and mistrust are the guiding elements in a close-fisted worldview.
 The close fist builds the muscles of fear and mistrust, and these sinews burgeon into every area of our life.
 Where God’s people do not give generously, there is a culture and predominating sentiment of mistrust and fear, toward God and others.
 This is, sadly, also an attribute of spiritual immaturity.
 Perfect love casts out fear.
 Perfected love and grace spurs generosity–a very reflection of God’s nature.

 Is there a cure?
 YES.
 (Well, cure is rather strong word…but let’s continue…)

 In short, to be generous in deed and in spirit, remember God’s faithfulness.
-Notice the displays of God’s generosity, even in his astonishing creation.
-The intricate details of his many designs, the beauty everywhere in nature, are surprisingly needless–unless we consider God as a generous Being, par excellence.
+Notice the lavish displays of God’s generosity, even in his astonishing creation.
+The intricate details of his many designs, the lavish beauty everywhere in nature, are surprisingly needless–unless we consider God as a generous Being, par excellence.

 Verse for Reflection: